ABY – MIDI Controlled TRS ABY Box

 Switch Between Two Amps

 You can use the ABY to switch between two outputs.
-This can be two amps, like in the picture below, or two modelers, IR loaders or anything else.
-When using the ABY with two amps, you probably need an additional line isolator/DI Box.
+These can be two amplifiers, as shown in the picture below, or two modelers, IR loaders, or anything else.
+When using the ABY with two amplifiers, you may need an additional line isolator or DI box.

 Switch Between two FX Chains

-How to use the ABY to switch between two FX chains depends a bit on the application.
-In case of modern guitar FX, maybe even in stereo, the following setup will do the trick.
+How to use the ABY to switch between two FX chains depends somewhat on the application.
+In the case of modern guitar FX, maybe even in stereo, the following setup will do the trick.

 ABY Stereo Switching

 The ABY works with TRS plugs and can route stereo signals.
-Of course it can be used with TS cables and mono signals, too.
-But be aware, that the ABY can’t switch tip and ring independently.
-That means, that tip and ring are always connected to the same in/output.
+Of course, it can also be used with TS cables and mono signals.
+However, please be aware that the ABY cannot switch tip and ring independently.
+This means that tip and ring are always connected to the same input/output.

 Button Control

-You can use it to cycle through all states (A -> B -> A+B -> Off) and set up the ABY how you need it.
-It also gives you access to presets.
-Finally, it gives you access to the Oscillator Devices MIDI channel setting scheme, which lets you set up the MIDI channel easily.
+ou can use the button to cycle through all states (A → B → A+B → Off) and set up the ABY as needed.
+It also provides access to presets and to the Oscillator Devices MIDI channel setting scheme, which allows you to configure the MIDI channel easily.

 Presets

 Do I really need presets for a simple application like that?
 Well, that depends on your setup.
-Years of experience with MIDI setups have shown us that no two are the same.
-There are MIDI controllers – for example – that can only send PC messages.
-Or some users have programmed presets for every song and only a single PC message is sent to set up all devices for that song.
-For that, you can setup the ABY for all 128 PC commands how you like it.
+Years of experience with MIDI setups have shown that no two setups are the same.
+Some MIDI controllers, for example, can only send PC messages.
+Other users program presets for every song and send only a single PC message to configure all devices for that song.
+For these use cases, you can configure the ABY individually for all 128 PC commands.

 Commands

-There are various CC commands to control the ABY, so you can use it like it fits your setup best.
-You can either set it to a certain state (A on + B off, A off + B on, A on + B on), enable, disable or toggle A or B, or you can cycle through the states.
+There are various CC commands available to control the ABY, allowing you to integrate it into your setup in the way that suits you best.
+You can set a specific state (A on + B off, A off + B on, A on + B on), enable, disable, or toggle A or B, or cycle through the states.

-It gets better.
-To share the MIDI channel with other devices, the CC commands can be changed.
-This is easily possible through our WebMIDI Interface.
+It gets even better: to share the MIDI channel with other devices, the CC commands can be reassigned.
+This can easily be done using the WebMIDI Interface.

 MIDI Connection

-The MIDI connections are assigned according to the official MIDI specification of MIDI TRS using MIDI TRS Type A, like pedals from Boss or Wampler.
+The MIDI connections are assigned according to the official MIDI specification of MIDI TRS using MIDI TRS Type A, like pedals from Boss or Wampler and are compatible to Morningstar MIDI TRS connections.
 A 1/8″ (3.5 mm) stereo jack plug is used.

 Documentation